JuliaEarth/GeoStats.jl/docs/src/interpolation.md

 ## Models

-We will illustrate the models with the following geotable and grid:
+We illustrate the models with the following geotable and grid:

 ```@example interpolation
 gtb = georef((; z=[1.,0.,1.]), [(25.,25.), (50.,75.), (75.,50.)])